sfrancey/Big_scale_2021_UBS/README.md

 - Existing datasets which evaluate french words level by their average frequency in learning books.

 ## 📈 Data & Github :
 The first step was to gather and create a dataset based on several sources.
 We tried to use diversified sources such as Wikipedia, Grammar exercises, and sources provided by the professor.
-After collecting them, we evaluated their levels objectively based on the tense verbs, the word difficulty, the structure of the sentence, its length, CEFR guideline, etc.
+After collecting 1000 sentences, we evaluated their levels objectively based on the tense verbs, the word difficulty, the structure of the sentence, its length, CEFR guideline, etc.

 Relevant sources
 https://lingolex.com/learn_french/giving_opinions_french.php